ZhgChg.Li

 Makefile

-This allows both the development side and CI/CD to use the Makefile to execute commands, making it easier to encapsulate the same environment, paths, and operations.
+Let both developers and CI/CD use Makefile to run commands, making it easier to package the same environment, paths, and operations.

-A classic case is that some people use the locally installed pod install, while others use the Bundler-managed bundle exec pod install.
-If the versions differ, it may lead to discrepancies.
+A common case is that some people use the locally installed pod install, while others use bundle exec pod install managed by Bundler.
+Differences in versions may cause discrepancies.

-If you find it too complicated, you can skip it and directly write the commands to be executed in the Action Workflow Step.
+If you find it too complicated and prefer not to use it, you can simply write the commands to execute directly in the Action Workflow Step.

 Makefile: